 The principal activities of Tata Consumer Products UK Group Limited are mainly the processing, marketing and distribution of tea, coffee and related products.
-The Group operates mainly in the UK and has subsidiaries in the US, Canada, Australia and Poland as well as joint ventures in South Africa and Bangladesh.
+The Group operates mainly in the UK and has subsidiaries in the US, Canada, Australia, Poland, South Africa and Bangladesh.